Earthmark/React-Neos/README.md

 react-neos is a wrapper around the react-render-component library, where instead of a HTML dom it's a neos object!

+**Try this out on [glitch.com](https://glitch.com/edit/#!/react-neos-example)**

 ## The general idea

+This creates objects in `Neos` using `React`, this provides versioning, diffing, and many other quality of life features to `Neos` development.

 There are two sections in the system, the `Client Side` and `Server Side`.
 They communicate using a websocket with a  horrible text format.

 This roughly resembles [C#'s server size blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-5.0), where the server tells the client what changes to make and the client sends back events, although events are not currently supported in react-neos.

-You can also use `react-neos` to make and then detach from the resulting object, this is especially useful for designing UIs and is referred to as `printer-mode`.
+You can also use `react-neos` to make objects and then strip off the `neos-react` boilerplate, this is especially useful for designing UIs and is referred to as `printer-mode`.

 ## Getting Started

-`react-neos` is a supported use case of `react`, and for the most part online tutorials for `react` apply to `react-neos`.
-I suggest doing the [Getting Started](https://reactjs.org/docs/getting-started.html) page for `react` itself as an initial primer.
+`react-neos` is a custom renderer for `react`, and for the most part online tutorials for `react` apply to `react-neos`.
+I suggest doing the [Getting Started](https://reactjs.org/docs/getting-started.html) page for `react` itself as your first steps with this library.

 If you need help, feel free to reach out on Discord.

 ## **Past this point it is assumed you have gone through the [React tutorial](https://reactjs.org/docs/getting-started.html)**

 The main differences with `react-neos` versus normal `react` are:
-* Component names are different (because it's neos, not a HTML dom)
+* Component names are different (because it's neos, not HTML)
 * Events are not yet supported
 * Refs are not yet supported, but when they are they will act slightly different than `react` refs.